 - People without PayPal accounts can still use a debit or credit card on PayPal platforms.
 Many people don’t use PayPal, either because it’s not their trusted bank or they’re not up to date with the latest technology.
 In a world of so many custom financial products, you need to offer as many options as possible to potential donors.

 - PayPal offers a range of products.
 Without going into detail, there are a number of PayPal products available to organizations, such as PayPal Payments Standard and PayPal Express Checkout.
 These two solutions let donors complete their transactions on the PayPal website.
 Although the payment process starts and ends on your organization’s website, your organization receives no financial information from individual donors.
-Organizations that want transactions to occur on their websites can opt for the more expensive PayPal Payments Pro.
+Organizations that want transactions to occur on their websites can also use PayPal Business to offer on-site experience to their donors.

 Not only is PayPal easy to use, but its global reach, variety of products, and multiple forms of payment increase your nonprofit’s legitimacy in the minds of potential supporters.